 If neither of the two tickles your fancy, Legian might be your best bet.
 Cheaper than Seminyak, but a little calmer than what Kuta has become.
 My old time favorite restaurant in the area is The Balcony on Jl.
 Benesari, famous for all the pro surfers who visit.
 Favorite store is the large Surfer Girl on Legian Street and oh in Seminyak Tropicana and Wanderlust.
 I come to this area for the good food and shopping at the beginning of my trip, before heading somewhere a bit more remote.
 Don’t get stuck here, especially if you want a relaxing beach holiday, Bali has so much more to offer!

 On the west coast, a short drive north from Seminyak, you’ll find the laid back beach village of Canggu.
 If you are a surfer, creative person or just like to let’s say observe the long-haired, scruffy, tanned surfers, chances are you’re going to love it here.
 The place where I saw more cows than people on my first visit, have developed at a rapid speed into a trendy area favored by expats.
 Enjoy breakfast at hotspots like Betelnut or Crate Cafe, Nasi Goreng at one of the local warungs, afternoon drinks at Old Man’s and a seaside BBQ dinner at Echo Beach.

 Don’t forget to check out Deus ex Machina Temple of Enthusiasm on Tuesdays for tacos and free tattoos and on Sundays for a pumping Sunday Session with live music.
 To get in touch with the local creative scene, visit the market taking place at Old Man’s on the last Saturday of every month.
 Accommodation ranges from basic homestays with no internet presence to high-end luxury villas.
 I would definitely stay in a villa in Canggu if I were you, as there are some many stunning and affordable options to choose from.
-Like this one, just one minute from the beach.
+Like this one, just a couple of minutes from the beach.
 Or if you can’t fill an entire villa this gorgeously furnished apartment might be just what you need!